 The structure of this manuscript is organized as follows.
 We summarize in section~\ref{sec:constitutive} the main results discussed in the literature about the constitutive relations related to anomalous transport, and motivate the introduction of a non-anomalous symmetry.
 In section~\ref{sec:action} we present the holographic model under consideration, the ansatz used for the solutions of the different fields, and derive the fully backreacted numerical solution for the background.
 The model comprises of different background parameters such as $\mu_v$, $\mu_a$ and $\mu_w$, which correspond to chemical potentials for the vector, axial and non-anomalous symmetry respectively.
 In addition to this, there are two more background parameters: the black hole temperature $T$, and $M$ which is the symmetry breaking parameter.
 We fix the position of the horizon in the numerical calculation.
 Subsequently, in section~\ref{sec:flut}, we consider the perturbations on both the metric and the gauge fields on top of the background computed in section~\ref{sec:back_sol}.
 Next, in section~\ref{sec:kubo_formulae} we present the Kubo formulae associated with these conductivities.
 In section~\ref{sec: result} we present our results: first, in subsection~\ref{subsec:numerical_method} we start by furnishing the method used to solve numerically the equations of motion of the fluctuations, followed by subsection~\ref{sec: result1} where we present the comparison between our numerics and the analytic results at $M=0$ to confirm the reliability of the numerical method used.
-In subsection~\ref{sec: result2}, we will present the results of the conductivities controlling the response to $\vec{B}_v$, $\vec{B}_a$, $\vec{B}_w$ and $\vec{\Omega}$, as a function of $\mu_v / (\pi T)$, $\mu_a / (\pi T)$ and $\mu_w / (\pi T)$, for different values of $M/(\pi T)$.
+In subsection~\ref{sec: result2}, we will present the results of the $\mu_v$-dependence of the conductivities that induce the non-anomalous current $\vec{J}_w$, for different values of $M/(\pi T)$.
 Furthermore, we present in subsection~\ref{sec: result3} the results of the conductivities vs. $M/(\pi T)$ in two different cases: {\it i)} fixed non-vanishing chemical potentials, and {\it ii)}~vanishing chemical potentials, i.e. $\left( \mu_v = \mu_a = \mu_w = 0 \right)$.
-Finally, we summarize our findings and provide an outlook for future directions in section~\ref{sec:discussion}.
-Appendix~\ref{sec:appendix_EoM} contains the equations of motion for the background and for the fluctuations, while appendix~\ref{sec:App_large_M} collects the analytical results for the conductivities in the large $M$ limit.
+We summarize our findings and provide an outlook for future directions in section~\ref{sec:discussion}.
+Finally, appendix~\ref{sec:appendix_EoM} contains the equations of motion for the background and for the fluctuations, appendix~\ref{sec:App_finite_M} collects the numerical results for all the conductivities as a function of the chemical potentials, and appendix~\ref{sec:App_large_M} presents the analytical results for the conductivities in the large $M$ limit.